How to run marketing experiments?

 using incorrect metrics, and

 Another consideration is picking the right metrics.
-Marketers need to pick metrics that are measurable, can easily be tracked back to the control and test groups, and be sensitive and timely.
+Marketers need to pick metrics that are measurable, can easily be tracked back to the control and test groups, and are sensitive and timely.
 Metrics that can only be computed several months or years after an experiment treatment (e.g., renewal rate) aren't ideal candidates for inclusion in an experiment set up.
 Instead, we recommend picking leading metrics that have causal relationships with those eventual business outcomes (e.g., usage).

 How do you get started?